muratk5n/thirdwave/en/2021/03/ship-of-fools.md

 include the many Cesar Chavez academic buildings, student centers, and at least one college.
 Cesar Chavez Day is a California state holiday.

-Most enduring is Chavez’s 'Si, se puede!'
-Wherever left-wing demonstrators gather, you’ll hear it.
-It’s most common at pro-immigration rallies.
+Most enduring is Chavez’s 'Si, se puede!' [.. is] most common at pro-immigration rallies.
 Several times I’ve seen illegal aliens scream it while carrying Mexican flags.
 Every time, I say a silent prayer of thanks that Cesar Chavez is long dead.
 It would have been torture for